Optimal Investment and Fair Sharing Rules of the Incentives for Renewable Energy Communities: Model application

-Even though the period 2020-2022 produced a unusual behavior in the evolution of the electricity spot price, we observe that the estimated volatility is lower than the one estimated using the data set not including the period 2020-2022.
-We can explain this apparent counterintuitive decrease on the value of the volatility arguing that we are observing the absolute prices and the GBM model consider the relative volatility.

-{ Since the data series of the gas spot price is from 2020 to 2023, corresponding to particular periods for the economy (COVID pandemic and Russia-Ukraine war), we estimate the parameters for the geometric Brownian motion considering the whole series and we do not distinguish between "normal" periods as in the case of the series of power demand and electricity price, where we understand as "normal" period the series not including the COVID pandemic period 2020-2022.
+where $\epsilon$ is some noise.
+For the power demand, we suppose that the data can be described by \eqref{hr}, where the noise $\epsilon$ is described by a geometric Brownian motion.
+On the other hand, for the electricity and gas spot prices, we suppose that the logarithm of the observations can be described by \eqref{hr}.
+In these cases, the noise $\epsilon$ is described by Brownian motions with drift. } The significant frequencies for the three data series and the corresponding amplitudes are presented in Table \ref{fd} in Appendix A.

-} A quite natural scenario used to set up a REC is where the members suppose that the "world will proceed as it is" in that moment.
-For them to agree about if trends or volatilities will be definitely increasing or decreasing in the long run is of paramount difficulty.
-Indeed fixing the plant capacity and the sharing rules are decisions which tend to remain fixed through time for quite obvious reasons.
-So a world evolving in a martingale way is quite a neutral and natural setting which is interesting to adopt for our application.
-As our main purpose is to model an energy community and not to model prices or power demand we manipulate the values for the three drifts $\mu_d$, $\mu_v$ and $\mu_p$ in order to obtain martingale process, maintaining the values of the volatilities $\sigma_d$, $\sigma_v$ and $\sigma_p$.
+We estimate the parameters $\sigma_d$, $\sigma_v$ and $\sigma_p$ of the three geometric Brownian motions associated with the power demand, electricity price and gas price by using least squares estimator as in \cite{brigo}, see Table \ref{ex1_ini}.
+In principle, also the drifts $\mu_d$, $\mu_v$, $\mu_p$ can be estimated with the same technique.
+However, a quite natural scenario used to set up a REC is where the members suppose that the "world will proceed as it is" in that moment.
+For them, agreeing on whether trends or volatilities will definitely increasing or decreasing in the long run is of paramount difficulty.
+Indeed, fixing the plant capacity and the sharing rules are decisions that tend to remain fixed over time for quite obvious reasons.
+Thus, a world evolving in a martingale way is a neutral and natural setting which is interesting to adopt for our application.
+As our main purpose is to model an energy community and not to model prices or power demand, we manipulate the values for the three drifts $\mu_d$, $\mu_v$ and $\mu_p$ in order to obtain martingale processes for $D$, $X_v$ and $P$, while maintaining the values of the volatilities.
+We report the values of these modified drifts in the column "Martingale values" of Table \ref{ex1_ini}, which are obtained by letting $\tilde \mu_x := - \sigma^2_x/2$ for $x = c, d, p, v$.
+A natural consequence is that the quantities $r_x$, $x = c, d, p, v$, defined in Assumption 3.1, are all equal to $r$.
+Since all the quantities to be optimized depend on $\mu_x$ and $\sigma_x$, for $x = c, d, p, v$, only through the corresponding $r_x$, any change in $\sigma_x$ compensated by a corresponding change in $\mu_x$ would still result in $r_x = r$, without changing the corresponding equilibria.
+Instead, a change in demand volatility $\sigma_d$, even if compensated by a corresponding change in $\mu_d$, would affect $m_{1,2}$, and thus the coefficients $B_1$ and $C_1$ in the analytic expression for the unitary incentive $w$.
+For this reason, the only sensitivity worth studying for the geometric Brownian motions is with respect to $\sigma_d$.